 This is another early-spring-blooming plant whose blooms will not be cut short by deer.
 I have a hellebore in my side garden and check it every day for blooms once I see those luscious buds.
 The plant doesn’t mind a bit of shade throughout the day.
 I love that it forms a nice tidy clump in the garden.

-These drought-tolerant plants come in a rainbow of colour options.
-I have irises in a deep purple, almost black shade that I had in my first garden.
+Irises are drought-tolerant plants that come in a rainbow of colour options.
+I have bearded iris in a deep purple, almost black hue that I took from my first garden.
+You could also plant the more delicate Siberian iris.
 The Royal Botanical Garden, features over 1,000 gorgeous varieties in its collection that’s not far from my home.
 And they’re in an area that would get a lot of deer roaming about.
 I like to plant mine among other plants because once the blooms are done, their spiky foliage can be a bit lacklustre in the garden.

 There seems to be a new columbine popping up in my garden every year, I’m guessing from my neighbour’s property.
 I don’t mind, I love their flowers.
 Aquilegia canadensis are native to North America, drought tolerant, salt tolerant, and I guess not very tasty to deer.